 A common approach to bug triage and prioritization is to use different machine learning algorithms and find the performance of the bug assignment or bug prioritization~\cite{uddin2017, alenezi2013efficient,anvik2006should,xuan2017automatic}.
-However, in most cases, previous studies did not consider the effect of bug dependency in their recommended policy.
-Moreover, it is important to explore the impact of the algorithm at the exact time a bug is assigned or prioritized.
-For instance, if, at time $t$, a bug is assigned to a developer having previous experience with a component but busy with other assigned tasks, the algorithm should automatically propose an alternative developer for the open bug.
-However, without a simulator that regenerates the exact characteristic of the open bugs and available developers at time $t$, it might not be feasible to propose a practical solution.
-Accordingly, we propound the modular Wayback Machine that regenerates past events for any given timestamp and might be easily adopted by researchers to investigate the performance of their proposed bug triage or prioritization algorithm.
+However, in most cases, previous studies did not consider the effect of bug dependency in their recommended solution.
+Moreover, for a fair performance assessment, it is important to explore the impact of the algorithm at the exact time a bug is assigned or prioritized.
+For instance, at time $t$, if a bug is assigned to a developer having previous experience with the associated component but busy with other assigned tasks, the algorithm is expected to automatically propose an alternative developer for the open bug.
+However, without a simulator that regenerates the exact characteristics of the open bugs and available developers at time $t$, it might not be feasible to propose a practical solution.
+Accordingly, we propound the modular Wayback Machine that regenerates past events for any given timestamp and might be easily adopted by researchers to investigate the performance of their proposed bug prioritization or triage algorithm.